 Services > Computer & Wi–Fi FAQs

 Twenty computers with Internet access, access to the Library's online databases and Microsoft office software are available for the public.
+(Some computers may be out of service during renovations.)
 Printing costs start at 10¢ per side.
 You MUST have your library card and PIN to access these computers.
 View Public Access Computer Policy (pdf file).

 Free wireless Internet access is available for users with wireless devices.
 Use of the Library’s wireless network constitutes an agreement to abide by the Library's Public Access Computers Policy.
 Guidelines for acceptable use are listed on this page and in our wireless brochure.

 How do I connect?

 Most wireless devices automatically detect a wireless signal.
 If yours does not, you will have to know how to modify your device’s wireless configuration to connect to the WPLD_Public network.

 Frequently Asked Questions